BDC Hamburger Icon

 What is an organizational structure?

 An organizational structure is the framework of a company or department.
-It lays out and defines priorities through positions with generalist and/or specialist roles, indicating who reports to whom and how each person fits into the big picture.
+It lays out and defines priorities through positions with generalist or specialist roles, indicating who reports to whom and how each person fits into the big picture.
 It also establishes decision-making as centralized or decentralized.

 FYIDid you know

-While a centralized, hierarchical structure is the traditional way to structure an organization, many businesses are finding success with a flat organizational structure.
+Although a centralized, hierarchical structure is the traditional way to structure an organization, many businesses are finding success with a flat organizational structure.

 Your HR team is responsible for helping maintain an effective organizational structure by hiring the right employees for each open position, nurturing an environment of growth and guiding employees through their life cycles with your business.
 To best help your company perpetuate its organizational structure, your HR team must have an organizational structure of its own.

 HR’s organizational structure matters because it provides the framework to align resources with the priorities defined in your business strategy and to embody the organization’s culture.
-The structure directly impacts the company’s ability to attract, engage and retain top HR talent.
+They design your business’s organizational structures and manage change as business needs become increasingly complex.
 Subsequently, the work that HR staff does will impact business success in the future.
-Its effects go beyond HR function itself.

 TipBottom line